The Parking Ticket

 "The Parking Ticket" is the 12th television play episode of the first season of the Australian anthology television series Australian Playhouse.
 "The Parking Ticket" was written by Max Colwell and Michael Wright and directed by Henri Safran and originally aired on ABC on 4 July 1966.

+It was one of the first credits for Michael Wright who would die in a car crash in 1969.

 Plot

 Bob Rankin receives a parking ticket and discovers he lives in a world of aggressive inspectors.
 The father of a man who has seduced a young woman is given a ticket by the father of the girl.